The role and safety of our preservatives

 Selecting the safest preservatives

-The JOHNSON'S® Brand takes great care in determining the best way to preserve our products to ensure the highest quality standards for the entire life of the product.
+The JOHNSON'S® Baby Brand takes great care in determining the best way to preserve our products to ensure our highest quality standards for the entire life of the product.

-Currently, there are 64 preservatives approved for use by regulatory agencies worldwide.
-The JOHNSON'S® Brand is very selective about the preservatives it will use in its baby products—using only a small number of those which are available.
+Although there are many preservatives approved for use by regulatory agencies worldwide (estimated more than 60), the JOHNSON'S® Baby Brand is very selective about the preservatives it will use in its baby products—using only a small number of those which are available.

-Every preservative ingredient must pass the JOHNSON'S® BEST FOR BABY™ Standard for safety.
-When selecting preservatives, the JOHNSON'S® Brand adheres to other safety steps, including:
+Every preservative ingredient must pass our five-level safety assurance process, as well as the JOHNSON'S® BEST FOR BABY™ Standard for safety.
+When selecting preservatives, the JOHNSON'S® Baby Brand adheres to other safety steps, including:

 - Ongoing review of the most up-to-date research and available data on preservative ingredients